different-ai/file-organizer-2000/README.md

 ## To Do

 - [ ] Replace GPT Vision by a local model
-- [ ] Make it easy for peopel to extend whaetever workflow.
+- [ ] Make it easy for people to extend whatever workflow.